kbalog/uis-dat310-spring2017/assignments/assignment-10/README.md

     - `score_1`: score of Player 1
     - `score_2`: score of Player 2
     - `time_left`: -1 if the game has not yet started or has finished, otherwise the time left for the current player to move (in milliseconds)
-    - `last_move`: if the game is already underway, it contains the last move (in `x,y,border` format); otherwise, it is empty
+    - `last_move`: if the game is already underway, it contains the last *valid move* (in `x,y,border` format); otherwise, it is empty.
     - `board_size`: the size of the board
-    - `board`: the current status of the board  !!!
-EXPAND !!!
+    - `board`: the current status of the board.
+The board is represented as a 2-dimensional (nested) array, where the first dimension corresponds to the row index *y* (0..6) and the second dimension corresponds to the column index *x* (0..6).
+Each value corresponds to a square, using the data representation explained below.
-    - For example
+    - For example, this status corresponds to the figure below.
     ```
     {
         TODO